About the Irish American Baseball Society

 - An Irish-born and raised players in college and pro baseball

 - Ireland in the Olympics (Baseball & Softball)

 - An MLB Game in Ireland

 Irish Baseball History Project

-The Irish Baseball History Project endeavors to examine the influence of the Irish on the game of baseball in America while exploring the history of baseball in Ireland.
+Our Irish Baseball History Studies Project researches the intersection of the Irish diaspora and baseball throughout history.
+Much of our work focuses on the influence of the Irish on the game of baseball in America.
+Our research also includes the study of the history of baseball in Ireland.